Estherrrrrxu/Estherrrrrxu.github.io/Notes/Leetcode75/leetcode_75_1.md

 ## 605. Can Place Flowers

-**Question**: given a bool array `flowerbed` that represents if the `ith` position is planted with a flower, and an integer `n` flowers.
+**Question**: given a binary array `flowerbed` that represents if the `ith` position is planted with a flower, and an integer `n` flowers.
 Return a boolean value indicating if `n` new flowers can be planted in the `flowerbed` without violating the no-adjacent-flowers rule.

 **Solution 1**: Adding `0` to both ends can simplify the edge conditions.
 Brute force is straight forward: looping through the array and check if `flowerbed[i-1] == flowerbed[i] == flowerbed[i+1] == 0`.
 Time complexity: `O(n)`.
 Space complexity: `O(1)`.